moloneymb/TF_examples/README.md

 # Tensorflow Examples in F#

 List of examples
-* Resnet50 for image classification
+* Resnet50ImageClassification

-## Resnet50
+* Fast Neural Style

 Steps to run:
 * Make sure FSI is 64bit and does not shadow assemblies<sup>1</sup>
 * Packet Install
-* Build ./src/Resnet50/Resnet50.fsproj
+* Build ./src/TFExamples/TFExamples.fsproj
-* Run script ./src/Resnet50/script.fsx in F# interactive
+* Run script ./src/TFExamples/(example name).fsx in F# interactive

 ### 1: Making sure FSI is 64bit and does not shadow